Skip to Content

 Component Variables

-You define variables when creating or editing the component.
+Components support variables for content that varies per instance.
+You define variables when creating or editing the component, then link them to layers inside the component.
 Each instance can override these values without affecting the master or other instances.

 Editing Components